barissarpertezcan/CENG796/topic_summary.md

 This is the sample mean of the observed data, which makes intuitive sense as the best estimate for the probability of heads.

 ### MLE Learning with Gradient Descent in Neural Models
-For more complex models, especially those involving neural networks, we often use gradient descent to maximize the log-likelihood.
+For more complex models, especially those involving neural networks, we often use gradient ascent to maximize the log-likelihood since there is usually no closed-form solution.
 The gradient of the log-likelihood with respect to the parameters $\theta$ is computed, and the parameters are updated iteratively:

 $$
 \theta \leftarrow \theta + \eta \nabla_{\theta} \log p(D|\theta)